 - Add ground beef, garlic, thyme, salt, and pepper, breaking ground beef apart into small pieces.
 Cook until beef is browned and cooked through.
 Add flour and stir to coat beef, cooking for one minute.

 - Add beef broth and scrape to deglaze bottom of pan.
 Add egg noodles.
 Bring broth to a boil, cover with a lid, and reduce heat to low.
-Simmer until pasta is al dente.
+Simmer until pasta is al dente (according to pasta's package directions).
 Most of the liquid should be absorbed.

 - Add sour cream and stir until incorporated.
 Remove pan from heat and allow to set for 5 minutes to allow sauce to thicken before serving.